-In light of the principles contained in the NSA Plan, the content of the concept plans developed at the workshop and, the limitations of existing general use zoning districts the Board may wish to consider creating a zoning district that would offer some defense against the "unintended consequences" of the existing general use zoning districts.
+In light of the principles contained in the NSA Plan, the content of the concept plans developed at the workshop and, the limitations of existing general use zoning districts, the Board may wish to consider creating a zoning district that would offer some defense against the "unintended consequences" of the existing general use zoning districts.
 While repurposing the provisions of the VMU to a general use zoning district may sound appealing, the team concept plans have been extensively reviewed with respect to its provisions and it is evident that the VMU does not easily "scale-down" to the needs of a parcel the size of the Parker Louis assemblage.
 So if the VMU isn't revised into a general use zone, and the existing zoning district choices present unacceptable risks, what kind of characteristics would a new business zoning district in the NSA have?
 Here is a list of some considerations for such a district:

 - Include design standards that require the building and site be designed to a "neighborhood" scale in a rural context.
-Include regulations for building height and parking areas. - Include design standards that discourage "single-use" building types than do not lend themselves to adaptive reuse. - Include streetscape provisions which calm traffic specific to this district. - Consider increasing the amount of commercial space allowed with the idea that this district would function as a kind of "village-core" for the existing settlement pattern. - Provide a mandate for the amount of commercial and residential uses required; - Include provisions to make it responsive to existing commercial uses in the NSA; - Include provisions to make it consider, support and enhance existing zoning district provisions. - Provide a district specific list of permissible uses.
+Include regulations for building height and parking areas - Include design standards that discourage "single-use" building types than do not lend themselves to adaptive reuse - Include streetscape provisions which calm traffic specific to this district - Provide a mandate for the amount of commercial and residential uses required - Include provisions to make it responsive to existing commercial uses in the NSA